Tax year 2026 · Last updated June 13, 2026

 - No further tax exposure.
 The cash hits your brokerage account, you can deploy it anywhere.

-This is the cleanest, simplest, lowest-risk path.
-You convert equity comp into diversified cash.
-The only "loss" is the upside if the stock rips after vest β which is balanced against the loss you would take if the stock dropped instead.
+The only "loss" is the upside if the stock rips after vest — which is balanced against the loss you would take if the stock dropped instead.

-Case 2 β hold for >1 year (the long-term capital gains play)
+Case 2 — hold for >1 year (the long-term capital gains play)

 You hold the vested shares for at least 366 days, then sell.
 Any appreciation above the FMV-at-vest gets taxed at long-term capital gains rates (0/15/20% federal, plus state, plus 3.8% NIIT for high earners) instead of ordinary income rates.
 The tax savings are real but smaller than people imagine.

-For that $490 of tax savings, you took on 18 months of single-stock concentration risk on $8,000 of exposure.
-If the stock had dropped 30% in those 18 months β common for tech stocks in a down year β you would have lost $2,400, more than 4Γ the tax savings you were chasing.
+If the stock had dropped 30% in those 18 months — common for tech stocks in a down year — you would have lost $2,400, more than 4× the tax savings you were chasing.

 The concentration-risk math

-Individual stocks have annualized volatility around 30-50%.
-The S&P 500 has annualized volatility around 15-18%.
-Holding a single stock instead of selling and reinvesting in an index fund means you accept roughly 2-3Γ the volatility for the same expected return.
+Holding a single stock instead of selling and reinvesting in an index fund means you accept roughly 2-3× the volatility for the same expected return.
 That is a worse risk-adjusted trade.

 If your employer-stock holdings are already >10% of your total net worth (very common for tech workers with vesting RSUs), the rule of thumb from fee-only financial planners is: sell down to 10% or less.
-Cash from same-day sale, redeployed into a diversified portfolio, beats single-stock LTCG savings in almost every realistic scenario.

 When holding actually makes sense